magento/merchdocs/src/stores/attributes-returns.md

 1. To assign an initial value to the field, enter a **Default Value**.

-1. To check the data entered into the field for accuracy before the record is saved, set **Input Validation** to one of the following:
+1. To validate the data entered into the field for accuracy before the record is saved, set **Input Validation** to one of the following:

     - None
     - Alphanumeric